magnusrodseth/dotfiles/README.md

 - [Fira Code Nerd Font](https://www.nerdfonts.com/font-downloads), for the font used in the terminal
 - [`lazygit`](https://github.com/jesseduffield/lazygit), for a simple terminal UI for git
 - [`alacritty`](https://github.com/alacritty/alacritty), for a fast terminal emulator
+- [`raycast`](https://www.raycast.com/), for a Spotlight replacement with extensions, window management, etc.

 ### `neovim`-related tools